-Here’s what I recommend when evaluating your monthly expenses:
+When evaluating your monthly bills and expenses:

-Typically there is car and homeowners insurance, home alarm, cable/internet, and home mortgage.
+Typically there is car and homeowner insurance, home alarm, cable/internet, and home mortgage.
 Since we had been loyal with the various companies for several years and always paid on time, I thought there was certainly some type of “loyalty discount” that they could give.

 2. Start with your car and homeowners insurance.

 One phone call cut these monthly bills in half!
 Apparently our insurance company had just implemented a new rating system that caused them to be able to lower our premiums.
 While I was extremely happy about that, it also frustrated me that the new rating system wasn’t simply offered without my inquiry.

 I called our home alarm company after looking online to see what new customer promotions they were offering.
 As a new customer, I could get service for about $20 less per month than what I was currently paying.

 The first person I spoke with didn’t offer enough of a savings to convince me it was the best he could do.
 So, I explained that as a loyal customer for over eight years, they could do better.
 That’s when he transferred me to the magical “Customer Loyalty” division.
 While the lady there couldn’t get me to the new customer offer, she lowered my monthly bill by almost half, and I remained loyal to them.